sharetribe/flex-docs/src/docs/ftw-introduction/ftw-product/index.md

 This template works as a starting point for marketplaces that need to use stock management instead of booking.
-We have added more configuration options to this template, but naturally, everything is not configurable.
-You can think of this as a starting point for your customization journey - a starting point to get your [Minimum Viable Product](https://www.sharetribe.com/academy/how-to-build-a-minimum-viable-platform/) (MVP) up and running.
+We have added more configuration options to this template, but naturally, not everything has a configuration option.
+You can however change anything you want by making changes to the code directly.
+You should think of this as a starting point for your customization journey - a starting point to get your [Minimum Viable Product](https://www.sharetribe.com/academy/how-to-build-a-minimum-viable-platform/) (MVP) up and running.